Paul Bartsch: Career

-In 1902, he started systematic scientific bird banding, the first to do so in modern times.

-In 1914 he became curator at the National Museum of Natural History of the combined divisions of Mollusks and Marine Invertebrates.
-He continued in this function until 1945.
-As his workload became too heavy, the two divisions were separated again in 1920.
+In 1914 Bartsch became curator at the National Museum of Natural History of the combined divisions of Mollusks and Marine Invertebrates.
+As his workload became too heavy, the two divisions, which had been separate before he became curator, were separated again in 1920.
+Bartsch continued as curator of the mollusk division until 1945.

-Paul Bartsch invented, in 1922, an underwater camera.
+In 1922, Bartsch invented an underwater camera.